EnricoPicci/scopone-ng-react/serverless-cd/readme.md

 ### Deploy to S3

-From within `react-s3-websockets-lambda` folder run the command `serverless client deploy`.
+From within `react-s3-websockets-lambda` folder run the command `npx serverless client deploy`.

 The serverless.yml configuration [serverless.yml](/react-s3-websockets-lambda/serverless.yml) contains the details of the confguration.